EnterpriseDB/tpa/docs/src/tower.md

 - Add the inventory from the project as an external source to your inventory.

-- Create a Template in Tower specifying the TPAexec virtual environment, your inventory, and the newly created project.
+- Create a Template in Tower specifying the TPA virtual environment, your inventory, and the newly created project.
 Also include any required credentials to reach your hosts, and a credential with a TPA subscription token (TPA_2Q_SUBSCRIPTION_TOKEN).